Account

 Why am I charged overnight funding adjustment?

-You’re charged overnight funding adjustment to cover the dealing costs inherent in holding a position overnight.
+You’re charged overnight funding adjustment to cover the dealing costs inherent in holding a CFD position overnight.

 What is the guaranteed stop-loss fee?

 A guaranteed stop-loss (GSL) fee is only charged if the GSL is triggered.
 The GSL closes the trade at exactly the price level you specify, with no risk of gapping or slippage.
-Since we take on this risk for you, we (and other providers) charge a fee for the GSL’s use.
+Since we take on this risk for you, we (and other providers) charge a fee when you use a GSL.
 You can see the GSL fee on the deal ticket before placing your trade, once you’ve selected a GSL.

 How is the guaranteed stop-loss fee calculated?

-The guaranteed stop-loss fee is calculated by multiplying three components: guaranteed stop premium (in percentage), position open price and quantity.
-The formula looks like:
+The guaranteed stop-loss fee is calculated by multiplying three components: guaranteed stop premium (in percentage), CFD position open price, and quantity.

 Formula

-GSL fee = GSL premium * position open price * quantity.
+GSL fee = GSL premium * CFD position open price * quantity.

 You can check the GSL fee value on the deal ticket when opening a position and adding GSL.